clayton/modern_queue_dashboard/README.md

 # Modern Queue Dashboard

-A mountable Rails engine that provides a clean, Hotwire-powered dashboard **specifically designed for monitoring [Solid Queue](https://github.com/basecamp/solid_queue)** jobs.
+A mountable Rails engine that provides a clean dashboard **specifically designed for monitoring [Solid Queue](https://github.com/basecamp/solid_queue)** jobs.
 Built with Tailwind CSS, Turbo frames, and Stimulus controllers.

 ![Dashboard Screenshot](screenshots/dashboard.png)

+## Why the "Modern Queue Dashboard"?

+I didn't want to give the impression that there is any association with Solid Queue and because this dashboard could be used with other job backends in the future.

 ## Features